abrutus/MCrawl/README.md

 You need to have MCrawl and HtmlAgilityPack added as a reference.
 Example
 -------
-The following (console application) snippet will display all assignments in the terminal.
+The following (console application) snippet will display all assignments in the terminal

     //using MCrawl;
     MoodleCrawler crawler = new MoodleCrawler("username", "password");
     var assignments=crawler.FetchAllAssignments();